elchininet/home-assistant-javascript-templates/README.md

 This class is only exported as a type in the package, you cannot import it directly.
 An instance of this class will be returned by the promise that is returned by the [getRenderer method](#getrenderer) of the [HomeAssistantJavaScriptTemplates class](#homeassistantjavascripttemplates-class).

+### Properties

+#### variables

+This property gets and sets the global variables that will be available in the templates.

 ### Methods

 #### renderTemplate